 I get it, nobody likes routines.
 It goes totally against being free, chill, spontaneous…and everything else fun.
 But when it comes to our health, routines are an important key to self-maintenance.

 Even though we may not like routines, we have them anyway.
 Our daily routine becomes a habit.
-Since a habit is something we do without thinking, a routine becomes automated…..like heading to the refrigerator when we walk through the front door after work…whether or not we’re hungry. 🤭
+A habit is something we do without thinking – it is automated behavior…..like heading to the refrigerator when we walk through the front door after work…whether or not we’re hungry.

 So think about the routine you have in the morning and ask yourself, “what am I doing to give me health and happiness today?”
 Take a look at your 1st hour and incorporate 2 healthy things.
 Keep doing it and before you know it, it will become your morning routine.
 Do the same thing 1 hour before going to bed.